stormpath/stormpath-django/README.md

     # Run the tests
     python setup.py test

-    # Build
-    python setup.py build

     # Install it
     python setup.py install

+    # Or install via pip
+    pip install django-stormpath

 ## How it works

-When authenticating a user, Django checks the credentials in order in which they are added in settings.py until a user is either authenticated or it ran out of backends to check.
-This allows us to use Stormpath auth alongside regular and other Django auth backends.
+Stormpath Django integration provides an AUTHENTICATION_BACKEND which is used to communicate with the Stormpath REST API and authenticate users.

-When a user tries to log in and Stormpath is used as the authentication backend django_stormpath always asks the Stormpath service if the user's credentials (username or email and password) are correct.
+When a user tries to log in and Stormpath is used as the authentication backend django_stormpath always asks the Stormpath service if the user's credentials (username or email and password) are correct, infact passwords aren't even stored in the local database.
 If the credentials are OK, there are two possible scenarios:

 1. User doesn't exist in Django's database (PostgreSQL, MySQL, Oracle etc.)